Wyoming reigns as one of America’s most wealth- and tax-friendly states

 9. No Intangible Taxes

-Wyoming doesn’t make you pay a tax on financial assets like stocks and bonds.
+Wyoming doesn’t make you pay taxes on financial assets like stocks and bonds.
+The state also has no tax on bank accounts and doesn’t tax retirement income earned or received from other states.

 10. No Tax on the Sale of Real Estate